Vianneygonnot/hadoop-examples-mapreduce/report.md

 ##  1.8.1 Districts containing trees

-Write a MapReduce job that displays the list of distinct containing trees in this le.
-Obviously, it's twenty or less dierent arrondissements, but exactly how many?
+Write a MapReduce job that displays the list of distinct containing trees in this file.
+Obviously, it's twenty or less different arrondissements, but exactly how many?
 You just need to put rounding as a key and put any value or NullWritable as a value, output from the mapper.